Audi A6: A6 e-tron concept (2021)

-Based on A6/A7 Sportback body, it included 22-inch wheels, LED projectors built in into each side of the body, 100 kWh battery.
+The A6 e-tron is a battery electric version of the A6.
+It launched with both the standard A6 and high performance S6 versions in both liftback and wagon body styles, branded as Sportback and Avant respectively.
+It includes a 100 kWh battery, 22-inch wheels, and LED projectors built in into each side of the body.

 The all new Audi A6 E-tron was released in early 2025.

 Engines

 All variants are offered in mild hybrid engines as standard, which include a 48-volt MHEV system.